oracle-quickstart/oci-cloudnative/deploy/basic/README_MSZ.md

 ![MuShop Basic Infra MSZ Demo](../../images/basic/00-Topology-v1.2.0.MSZ-demo.svg)

-### Special Note for Enabling DNS and WAF
+### Enabling DNS and WAF

 In order to enable certificate generation via terraform, you must create a publicly available domain name, and point the (NS) record to OCI DNS.
-This can be done prior to running the terraform.
+This can be done prior to running the terraform scripts.
 Once complete, allow some time for that to propagate, roughly 30 minutes to be safe.
 This can be verified via `dig` or `nslookup`.
+An example from Google Cloud DNS, where `mushop` is a subdomain for `example.com`, which would equate to the OCI DNS name of `mushop.example.com`.

 ![DNS Delegation](../../images/basic/DNS-Delegation.png)